The-Data-for-Children-Collaborative/Building-Heights_Phase1/README.md

 ### Installation
 ------------

-Recommended installation procedure is still to come!
-For now, the packages required to run the CNN model can be obtained via
+The packages required to run the CNN model can be obtained via

     pip install -r requirements.txt

-For the data processing gdal and for inspecting the building height model rioxarray are required, which can be installed via conda (more detailed process will follow).
+For the data processing gdal and for inspecting the building height model rioxarray are required, which can be installed via conda.
+All packages needed for data processing and error calculation are listed in requirements_data.txt.

+For obtaining the Sentinel data the package earthengine-api is needed as well as a account for the earth-engine.
+Please follow the instructions given here <https://developers.google.com/earth-engine/guides/python_install>

+For running the superresolution, please follow instructions in the corresponding notebook.

 ### General outline
 ------------